Revisiting Transformation Invariant Geometric Deep Learning: An Initial Representation Perspective: Introduction

 Other attempts to alleviate the problems caused by transformations include data augmentation and manually extracting transformation invariant features such as the distance and angle between geometric objects~\cite{klicpera2019directional,chen2019clusternet}.
 Due to the massive number of possible transformations, data augmentation cannot guarantee effectiveness and works poorly in practice.
 Meanwhile, manually designed features can only preserve a limited amount of information.
 Some works have designed specific neural network layers targeting certain transformations such as rotations~\cite{thomas2018tensor,fuchs2020se}.
 Though having made some progresses, these methods usually resort to complicated group theories and geometric analysis, suffering from being computationally expensive and difficult to be extended~\cite{fuchs2020se}.
 For example, when incorporating the attention mechanism~\cite{vaswani2017attention} into an existing rotation-equivariant network named tensor field network~\cite{thomas2018tensor}, great efforts are needed to redesign all operators~\cite{fuchs2020se}.

 To address this problem, we first revisit why the existing neural networks cannot maintain transformation invariance when handling geometric data.
 We find that transformation-invariant and distance-preserving initial point representations are sufficient to achieve transformation invariance rather than needing to design sophisticated neural network layers as proposed in the existing methods.
-Motivated by these findings, we propose Transformation Invariant Neural Network (\modelns), a straightforward and general framework for geometric data.
+Motivated by these findings, we propose Transformation Invariant Neural Network (\modelns), a straightforward and general plug-in for geometric data.
 Specifically, we realize transformation invariant and distance-preserving initial point representations by modifying multi-dimensional scaling (MDS), a classical dimensionality reduction technique.
 We then feed the initial representation into neural networks.
 We prove that such a simple mechanism can strictly guarantee transformation invariance.
-Besides, since \model is a general framework compatible with the existing neural networks, it is flexible to combine with various architectures such as different GNN variants and other networks for geometric data.
+Besides, since \model is a general framework compatible with existing neural networks, it is flexible to be combined with various architectures such as different GNN variants or other neural networks for geometric data.
+We further provide extending our method to equivariance cases in Appendix~\ref{sec:equ}.